 (Please Read Carefully)

 Appointments are generally made on a regular, weekly basis, with on-going appointments on the same day and time of the week, if and when possible.

 Appointment reminder text/email are a courtesy and generated through Therapy Notes.
 Text reminders come from (215) 543-7686.
-To reduce email reminders going into spam folders, please add firstname.lastname@example.org to your address book.
-To cancel or reschedule, please call or text Dr. Grant.
-If you call or text his Google Voice office number at 317.572.7847, please know that communications are not encrypted or secured.
+Please add firstname.lastname@example.org to your address book.

 For proper preparation, should you want to bring a spouse/partner etc., to a session, this should be discussed in a session prior to the visit with your guest.